programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Create a Corpus in R
 The Wordfish algorithm was initially distributed as [`R code`](http://www.Wordfish.org/software.html), but is now available in the [`quanteda`](https://quanteda.io/) package.
 This enables seamless wrangling of the YouTube comment data into a useful format for Wordfish and [to run the Wordfish algorithm](https://quanteda.io/reference/textmodel_Wordfish.html).
 For documentation, visit Quanteda's [docs and tutorials page](https://quanteda.org/quanteda/).

-To run the Wordfish model in `quanteda`, you must create three types of text data objects: a corpus, tokens, and a document feature matrix (dfm).
+To run the Wordfish model in `quanteda`, you must create three types of text data objects: a corpus, tokens, and a document feature matrix (DFM).
 For more detail on how these objects work together, see quanteda's [quick start page](https://quanteda.io/articles/quickstart.html#how-a-quanteda-corpus-works-1) .

-The corpus object contains all of the "documents" (in our case, comments) that can be analyzed.
-In addition to containing the text of those documents, the corpus object also includes some metatdata describing attributes.
-The metadata describes the attributes of each comment, such as the video channel title to which the comment was associated, as well as the partisanship indicator introduced above.
+The corpus object contains all of the "documents" that can be analyzed.
+In our case, each comment represents one document.
+In addition to containing the text of these documents, the corpus object also includes some metatdata describing attributes.
+The metadata describes the attributes of each comment, such as the video channel title to which the comment was associated, as well as the partisanship indicator introduced in the [Data Labeling section](#Data-Labeling).

 In `quanteda`, the tokens object is a list of character vectors linked back to the document (comment) from which they originated.
 While in this form, the text can be further cleaned and pre-processed.
 The tokens can be stemmed or lemmatized, and stopwords can easily be removed.

-You already pre-processed the corpus at an earlier stage of this lesson in order to ensure that you could accurately remove comments with minimal data remaining after this initial pre-processing.
-However, the algorithms work slightly differently, so you should test which works best for you and your data - and there's no harm in using both.
+You already pre-processed the corpus in the [Pre-processing and Cleaning section](#Pre-processing-and-Cleaning), including not only removing punctuation and stopwords, but also comments with less than ten words.
+However, the pre-processing approach offered by `quanteda` works slightly differently, so you might wish to test which works best for you and your data - and there's no harm in using both.

-Note that when running the code below, the modeling step may take a few minutes, or even longer.
+Note that when running the code to build your corpus, the modeling step may take a few minutes, or even longer.
 If it does, that's a good sign!
 It means your data is optimal for Wordfish modeling, and the model you produce will more likely be insightful and accurate.

 ### Select Comments
 To initiate the steps leading to creating the Wordfish model itself, first select the specific columns that you would like to include in your model.